AstarNetwork/astar-docs/docs/xcm/building-with-xcm/client-applications.md

 };
 ```

-The first half of the function is about loading the account that will send the KSM and initialize the API.
+To summarize, the first half of the function loads the account that will send the KSM and initialize the API.
 The real magic happens in the latter half of the function.

 ```js
     // the target parachain connected to the current relaychain